 - Work on hiring staff, implementing equity rules and write regulations.

 - The regulations that the Cannabis Control Authority creates still needs to pass the General Assembly in 2022.

 - The Authority will not begin accepting applications for businesses until 2023.

 Is there a way to obtain marijuana legally?

 Yes.
 The state of Virginia has a medical marijuana program open to qualified residents.
 There are a handful of dispensaries in the state, which are run by licensed providers.
 Patients may acquire a maximum 90-day supply of cannabis oil or tincture.
-New legislation in 2020 has allowed for five more dispensaries to open in the state.
 Patients must bring a valid, government-issued ID, their medical cannabis card issued by the Virginia Board of Pharmacy, and a printed copy of their unexpired written certification.
 Patients are not allowed to bring their spouses, children or other visitors into the dispensary, unless they are registered as well.

 How can I apply for a card?

 You must first schedule an appointment with a licensed practitioner to evaluate your needs.
 Your primary care physician is a good place to start, but if they are not registered with the Board of Pharmacy for the medical cannabis program, you may find an alternate practitioner here.
 If you have obtained a formal certification, then you can begin the application process here.
 Fees do apply.